Gary L. Thomas (general)

 Gary Lee Thomas (born 1962) is a retired United States Marine Corps four-star general.
 He was most recently the 35th Assistant Commandant of the Marine Corps.
 Gen Thomas is a naval aviator who flew the McDonnell Douglas F/A-18 Hornet and participated in combat operations during the Gulf War, the 2003 invasion of Iraq, and the War in Afghanistan.
-He has commanded at the squadron and Wing level and also lead Marine Corps aviation's weapons school.
+He has commanded at the squadron and Wing level and also led Marine Corps aviation's weapons school.
 Thomas is a graduate of the University of Texas at Austin and National Defense University.

 Biography

 Early years

-Thomas graduated from the University of Texas at Austin in 1984 and was commissioned in the united States Marine Corps as a Second Lieutenant.
+Thomas graduated from the University of Texas at Austin in 1984 with a bachelor's degree in computer science and was commissioned in the United States Marine Corps as a Second Lieutenant.

 Military career

-LtCol Thomas took command of VMFA-323 on October 27, 2001 at Marine Corps Air Station Miramar.
-The squadron deployed as the lone Marine fighter squadron onboard the USS Constellation (CV-64) in November 2002.
-During this deployment the squadron supported combat operatioins during the 2003 invasion of Iraq.
+ol Thomas took command of VMFA-323 on October 27, 2001, at Marine Corps Air Station Miramar.
+The squadron deployed as the lone Marine fighter squadron on board the USS Constellation (CV-64) in November 2002.
+During this deployment, the squadron supported combat operations during the 2003 invasion of Iraq.
 Thomas turned over command of the squadron on June 13, 2003.
-Following his command tour he attended National Defense University and graduated with an M.S. in National Security Strategy in June 2004.
+Following his command tour, he attended National Defense University and graduated with an M.S. in National Security Strategy in June 2004.